 Firstly, you get some formulae given to you – this is on the front of every test paper, and it’s the same for the calculator and non-calculator section:

-What’s on the SAT Math?
+What topics can I expect to see on the SAT Math?

 The SAT divides its math up into 3 topics with slightly strange sounding names: Heart of Algebra, Problem Solving & Data Analysis and Passport to Advanced Mathematics.
 Each topic represents about a third of the test questions, with a few additional questions about areas, volumes of shapes and trigonometry.
 If you want to, you can also view the College Board’s topic list.